A stroke is a serious life-threatening medical condition that occurs when the blood supply to part of the brain is cut off.

 - a local pharmacy that offers the service

 Preventing a stroke

 You can significantly reduce your risk of having a stroke through leading a healthy lifestyle by:

-If you have a condition that increases your risk of a stroke, it's important to manage it effectively – for example, by lowering high blood pressure or cholesterol levels with medication.
+If you have a condition that increases your risk of a stroke, it's important to manage it effectively, such as by lowering high blood pressure or cholesterol levels with medication, for example.

 Stroke in children

-Stroke doesn't just affect adults.
+Stroke does not just affect adults.
 Every year around 400 children in the UK will have a stroke, according to the Stroke Association.